Ninja-Squad/ninja-squad.github.com/_posts/2018-05-22-kotlin-migration.md

     }
 ```

-So we changed all these kinds of code to the following idiomatic Kotlin code:
+So I changed all these pieces of code to the following idiomatic Kotlin code:

 ```
     fun list(): List<CountryDTO> {